orsonteodoro/oiledmachine-overlay/README.md

 vulnerable to Spectre v2 attack.
 If you choose `none` to disable both CFI and Repoline, you are vulnerable to both ROP/JOP and Spectre v2 attack.

-The compromised execution-integrity is more dangerous than compromised confidentiality because it can do impersonation or increase attacker capabilties.
+A compromised execution-integrity is more dangerous than compromised confidentiality because it can do impersonation or increase attacker capabilties.
 If an attacker compromised execution-integrity, then it can also lead to compromised confidentiality, run attacker code, and irreversable damage.